 2. Click on the icon of a bathing water you want to select.

-3. If you want to see the water quality information for that bathing water, click 'show profile' in the popup box.
+3. If you want to see the water quality information for that bathing water, click 'see bathing water details'.

 Bathing Water Quality Profiles: Water Quality Information